Planetary Review in the Light of Vedic Astrology

-The Sun: The Celestial King and Its Influence
+The Sun (Surya) : The Celestial Divine King & Its Influence

 Scientific Perspective

 The Sun is a massive ball of hydrogen and helium, generating energy through nuclear fusion.
 It governs the solar system, providing light and heat essential for life on Earth.
-The Sun’s gravitational pull keeps planets in their orbits, and its radiation affects Earth’s climate, weather patterns, and biological rhythms.
+The Sun’s gravitational pull keeps it in its orbit, and its radiation affects Earth’s climate, weather patterns, and biological rhythms.

 Astrological Perspective

-In Vedic astrology, the Sun, or Surya, represents authority, vitality, and self-expression.
+In Vedic Astrology, Surya is the ‘atmakaraka’, the significator of the soul, the Surya or Sun radiates authority, vitality, confidence and self-expression.
 It rules over Leo and governs leadership, health, and confidence.
-A weak Sun in a birth chart may lead to lack of recognition and low self-esteem, while a strong Sun bestows fame and success.
-Worshipping the Sun through Surya Namaskar, chanting mantras like “Om Hreem Suryaya Namah,” and offering water at sunrise can enhance solar blessings.
+A weakened Sun in a birth chart may lead to a lack of recognition, ill health, or wavering confidence and low self-esteem, while a strong Sun blesses one with leadership, fame, and clarity of purpose and success.

 Scientific Perspective

-The Moon is Earth’s natural satellite, influencing tides due to its gravitational pull.
-It regulates biological cycles, such as circadian rhythms, and affects oceanic movements.
-The Moon’s phases are linked to human emotions and behavior, reinforcing its deep connection with life on Earth.
+The Moon is a fascinating celestial body with a profound influence on Earth, it is Earth’s natural satellite, influencing tides due to its gravitational pull.
+It regulates biological cycles, such as circadian rhythms (i.e, the 24-hour internal clock in our brain that regulates cycles of alertness and sleepiness by responding to light changes in our environment), and affects oceanic movements.
+The Moon’s phases are linked to human emotions and behaviour, reinforcing its deep connection with life on Earth.

 Astrological Perspective

-In astrology, the Moon, or Chandra, represents emotions, intuition, and mental stability.
+In astrology, the Chandra or Moon governs the mind, emotions, intuition, mental stability and maternal instincts.
 It rules Cancer and governs feelings, nurturing, and maternal instincts.
-A weak Moon may result in emotional instability, anxiety, and restlessness, while a strong Moon enhances creativity and peace of mind.
-Worshipping the Moon through fasting on Mondays, offering white flowers, and chanting “Om Chandraya Namah” can bring mental clarity and emotional balance.
+A weakened Moon may result in emotional instability, anxiety, and restlessness, while a luminous or strong Moon bestows peace, compassion, and creativity.

 Scientific Perspective